 Red Hot Chili Peppers

-Man those old dudes can jump about.
+Man, talk about getting some serious air!
 Behind all the funky noisemaking, pogoing like excitable teenagers remains one of Red Hot Chili Peppers' greatest strengths when playing live.
 That, taking their shirts off and having an amazing back catalogue.
 It all helps.

 Do you go to a Paramore show to watch the generic looking guitarists?
 No. You got to watch Hayley Williams.
 She's got charisma by the bucketload that girl, and the vocals to back it up.
 Which probably accounts for all those fans she's managed to accumulate.